GSK

 Preferred Qualification

-- Experience with SAP or other major ERP systems and advanced Excel skills.
+- Experience with SAP or other manufacturing execution and planning systems.

 Why GSK?